 While the components of technical SEO are easy to understand in theory, they aren’t that simple to implement in practice.
 User experience issues stem from an array of mistakes that even experienced developers and SEO professionals commit.

 Some designers and companies commit the mistake of designing for themselves rather than for the specific audience.
 It’s very important to have a good idea about user expectations.
 Simply assuming that people will be happy with a certain functionality or a content structure will be insufficient to get satisfactory results.

 Issues with the mobile experience are probably the most common ones because some professionals still don’t take personal devices in consideration.
-A website may look great on a laptop or a PC but if it fails in the world of mobile devices, it isn’t going to perform that well.
+An eCommerce website design may look great on a laptop or a PC but if it fails in the world of mobile devices, it isn’t going to perform that well.
 Google will definitely “take points off” for such a mistake.

 Functionalities that are faulty or that work according to user expectations can also cause problems.
 Everything has to be thoroughly tested prior to the launch of a new design or after the redesign of a website.
 If it doesn’t work impeccably, it shouldn’t be on the website.

 Based on the previous paragraph, it’s also crucial to focus on website speed.
 This is a factor that can be controlled through the creation of a lightweight structure and the omission of everything unnecessary.
 Once you test the speed of your website with an online tool, you’ll also get suggestions about what it would take to increase the load speed.
 An experienced developer will be capable of making the required fixes for you.